KonstantinKalinichenko/InsaitHomeAssignment/README.md

-# Insait Home Assignment for Backend Internship
+# Home Assignment for Backend Internship

 1. Install all the packages:
 - Flask